When hiring an employee, you must make a lot of decisions. One of the most important is whether you will offer them a salaried or hourly position.

-When you change a salaried employee to an hourly position, you will need to determine a new hourly wage, which may be lower than their old salary if they will work more overtime.
+When you change a salaried employee to an hourly position, you will need to determine a new hourly rate, which may be less per hour than what they were previously paid, if they will work more overtime.
 If this is the case, tread lightly and treat this matter with the utmost sensitivity.
 Switching an employee to hourly from salaried is not recommended unless you have no other option.

-Key takeaway: Employees can be switched from hourly to salaried and vice versa.
+Employees can be switched from hourly to salaried, and vice versa.
 However, when switching a worker from salaried to hourly, you need to determine their new hourly pay rate.
-Before making any changes, check the job contract they signed to ensure you are not bound to keep them at their original classification.
+Before making any changes, check their contract, if they have one, to ensure you are not bound to keep them at their original classification.

-The biggest factor is if the position is exempt or nonexempt.
-If they are defined as nonexempt under FLSA, they must be hourly, which takes care of the decision for you.
-However, you may still want to consider making an exempt employee hourly if there is not enough consistent work for them to be salaried.
-On the other hand, if the employee is going to be working more than 40 hours a week regularly, it might be more cost-efficient to pay them a salary.
+The biggest factor is whether the worker is exempt or nonexempt.
+If they are classified as nonexempt under the FLSA, they must be paid hourly, which takes care of the decision for you.
+However, you may still want to consider making a salaried employee hourly if there is not enough consistent work.
+On the other hand, if an employee is going to be working more than 40 hours a week regularly, it might be more cost-efficient to pay them a salary.

 Even if employees are exempt on a federal level, there may be state laws that classify them as nonexempt.
 For this reason, it is important to be familiar with the laws and regulations in your region.
 For example, in California, for a worker to be exempt, they must make twice the state minimum wage, which is higher than the federal law’s required amount.